EyeTrackVR/EyeTrackVR/docs/_pages/PartList.md

 2x Wired Ov5640 160 deg cameras [AliExpress here](https://www.aliexpress.com/item/2255799933896897.html)

 **Please note: if the wired option is used, you will need to dissasemble the camera to remove the ir filters.**
-**I would reccomend getting extra cameras, either the full thing above or just the camerea [from AliExpress here](https://www.aliexpress.com/item/3256803544318475.html)**
+**I would reccomend getting extra cameras, either the full thing above or just the camera [from AliExpress here](https://www.aliexpress.com/item/3256803544318475.html)**

 1x USB type-A male port to power both IR emmitters [AliExpress here](https://a.aliexpress.com/_mOCRTcq)